akka/akka/docs/src/main/paradox/scala/http/routing-dsl/directives/debugging-directives/logRequestResult.md

 ## Description

-Logs both, the request and the response using the `LoggingAdapter` of the `RequestContext`.
+Logs both, the request and the response using the @unidoc[LoggingAdapter] of the @unidoc[RequestContext].

 This directive is a combination of @ref[logRequest](logRequest.md) and @ref[logResult](logResult.md).